Ohio Turnpike Toll.com

 What's the cheapest way to drive Youngstown to Toledo?+

-If toll-avoidance is the priority, US-30 west from the Youngstown / Canton area through Mansfield to US-23 north into Toledo is free.
-Total mileage is roughly 220 miles versus the Turnpike's 212.
-The free route adds about 1 hour 15 minutes due to small-town traffic and slower speed limits.
-For most drivers the toll is worth the time saving; for very price-sensitive trips US-30 / US-23 is the fallback.
+If toll-avoidance is the priority, the free routing runs US-30 west through Canton, Wooster and Upper Sandusky, then US-23 / I-75 north into Toledo.
+The free route adds roughly an hour due to small-town traffic and slower speed limits.
+For most drivers the $11.25 toll is worth the time saving.

 How many service plazas are between Youngstown and Toledo?+